Dfam-consortium/RepeatMasker_Nextflow/README.md

 ### Nextflow DSL2 script for running RepeatMasker on large assemblies/chromosomes/contigs in a cluster environment.

 **Workflow Process:**

+  - Generate a metadata JSON for the run
   - Breakup the input sequence into N-sized non-overlapping batches
   - Search each batch using RepeatMasker with the provided options
   - Adjust batch local output sequence names/coordinates to global sequence names/coordinates